What with food surpluses in our stores?

 Food surplus donations

-Unsold fresh food is taken off the shelves 4 days before the sell-by date.
+Unsold fresh food is taken off the shelves three to four days before the sell-by date.
 This is to guarantee our customers are buying fresh products.
-We prefer to donate the products to social organisations, which, thanks to the four-day buffer, have enough time to distribute everything.
-These organisations not only collect goods from our Bio-Planet, Colruyt and OKay stores , but also from our distribution centre in Halle and the Collect&Go picking centres in Erpe-Mere and Londerzeel.
+We prefer to donate the products to social organisations, which, thanks to the buffer of three to four days, have enough time to distribute everything.
+These organisations not only collect goods from our Bio-Planet, Colruyt and Okay stores, but also from our distribution centre in Halle and the Collect&Go picking centres in Erpe-Mere and Londerzeel.

 Which surpluses do we give away?